在线办公区

 ABSTRACT

 To improve the fertility policy system and build a fertility-friendly society, it is crucial to explore the effect of fertility support mix on attitudes toward having a second child.
 Using qualitative comparative analysis on survey experimental data, this study examines the impact of fertility support mix on the attitudes to have a second child.
 The findings indicate that, individually, economic support, time support, and caregiving support are positively associated with second-child fertility attitudes.
 However, the support mixes produce varying synergy effects, either positive or negative.
-Specifically, a combination of economic support and caregiving support generates positive synergistic effects, amplifying the promotion effects on the attitude towards second-child birth.
+Specifically, a mix of economic support and caregiving support generates positive synergistic effects, amplifying the promotion effects on the attitude towards second-child birth.
 Conversely, extending maternity leave undermines the positive impact of increased economic and caregiving support on the attitude toward second-child birth among women and highly educated individuals, creating a negative synergistic effect.
 Furthermore, caregiving support from spouses or parents has a stronger positive influence on attitudes toward a second child birth compared to institutional caregiving support.
 Based on these findings, the study emphasizes the importance of a comprehensive consideration of synergies among various supports and the critical role of family support in refining the fertility support system.